top of page

 Mecca Hills cave exploring grotto trail

-Look at how the right-side of this rock debris is almost straight.
-At some point in time, it cleaved perfectly from the canyon side-wall, fell to the floor but somehow managed to remain intact as a single rock formation.
+Notice how the right side of this rock debris is nearly straight.
+At one point, it cleaved perfectly from the canyon's side-wall, dropped to the ground, yet somehow stayed whole as a single rock structure.

 Mecca Hills grotto trail rock debris